defenseunicorns/uds-appstore/CONTRIBUTING.md

 2. **Commit Your Changes**: Make your changes and commit them.
 All commits must be signed.
 3. **Run Tests**: Ensure that your changes pass all tests.
 4. **Push Your Branch**: Push your branch to your fork on GitHub.
 5. **Create a Pull Request**: Open a pull request against the `main` branch of the Bundle repository.
 Please make sure that your PR passes all CI checks.
+We use squash commits and default to the PR title for the commit message (it should be formatted in conventional commits style)

 ### PR Requirements